Rogdham/gif-md5-hashquine/README.md

     <3 Copying is an act of love.
 Please copy and share.
     Released under the CC0 1.0 universel licence
     See https://creativecommons.org/publicdomain/zero/1.0/deed.fr

+The source code is also released under the [CC0][] licence, making it a free software.
+See the header of each file for more information.
+Use at your own risks, if possible for good or interesting things.

 [CC0]: https://creativecommons.org/publicdomain/zero/1.0/deed.fr